Flora Farms Field Kitchen Restaurant, Grocery, Cooking Classes

 Flora Farms is also home to the private owners-only community of the Culinary Cottages, which encompass 2/3 of Flora Farms.
 The Culinary Cottages are an offering of just 10 rustic farmhouse-style homes with high ceilings and mullioned windows.
 Calling the 2,000 sq. ft. homes “cottages” is an unpretentious understatement.
 The Culinary Cottages are shabby chic, yet opulent residences, where its owners, full and fractional alike, roam the fields at their leisure, freely harvesting from over 80 varieties of fruits, vegetables and herbs.
 The sunset views of the surrounding Sierra de la Laguna mountain range are gorgeous, and owners have exclusive access to the Culinary Cottages’ spa, with its own swimming pool, jacuzzi, yoga and Pilates studio and private juice bar, plus additional access to Flora Farms’ future private Beach Club and Bunkhouses.

 Flora Farms and the Flora Farms Field Kitchen and Grocery are open for breakfast, lunch, and shopping Tuesday through Saturday, from 9 a.m. to 3 p.m, and for brunch on Sundays from 10 a.m. – 3p.m.
 Dinner hours are 5 p.m. – 9:30 p.m.
 Tuesday through Saturday.
 The restaurant and grocery are closed on Mondays.
 For reservations, email firstname.lastname@example.org.
 For information about cooking classes, contact Marty Haigney at email@example.com.
-For summer camp information, contact firstname.lastname@example.org or call (624) 132-4135.
-Tours of the culinary cottages are by appointment only.
-For more information, contact Derrick Grahn at email@example.com.
+For a private and personal tour of the Cottages, or for more information, visit www.culinarycottages.com.